-- On-site training for implementation of Behavior Intervention Plan to Service Provider staff, family, and other community supports (not to exceed 8 hours a day; excludes school and medical staff, not to exceed 5 days/40 hours total). - J. In full consideration of the Consultant's performance under this Agreement, DOH shall pay for the following services rendered to Population-Based Projects:
+- On-site training for implementation of Behavior Intervention Plan to Service Provider staff, family, and other community supports (not to exceed 8 hours a day.
+School and medical staff must not exceed 5 days/40 hours total). - J. In full consideration of the Consultant's performance under this Agreement, DOH shall pay for the following services rendered to Population-Based Projects: